 - Whether you want the latest and greatest bleeding edge or very stable code

+We offer support for Microsoft Windows 7 and newer.
+The system installed is pretty much as supplied by Microsoft.
 A wide range of software is provided for installation, but we cannot guarantee that we can make every commercial product freely available – research group funds may need to pay for some packages.